hapi-server/data-specification/README.md

    ]
 }
 ```
-Note that the primary time parameter (always required to be the first parameter listed in the `info` response) is always included in the `data` response as the first dataset parameter (i.e., first column), even if not requested.

-These examples clarify the way a server must respond to various types of parameter subsetting requests:
+**Subsetting the parameters**

+Clients may request a response that includes only a subset of the parameters in a dataset.
+When creating a header for a subset of parameters (via the `info` endpoint), or a data stream for a subset of parameters (via the `data` endpoint, described next), the logic on the server is the same in terms of what dataset parameters are included in the response.
+The primary time parameter (always required to be the first parameter in the list) is always included, even if not requested.
+These examples clarify the way a server must respond to various types of dataset parameter subsetting requests:
 - request: do not ask for any specific parameters (i.e., there is no request parameter called ‘parameters’); response: all columns
 - request: ask for just the primary time parameter; response: just the primary time column
 - request: ask for a single parameter other than the primary time column (like ‘parameters=Bx’); response: primary time column and the one requested data column
-- request: ask for two or more parameters other than the primary time column; response: primary time columns followed by the requested parameters in the order they occurred in the original, non-subsetted dataset header (not in the order of the subset request)
+- request: ask for two or more parameters other than the primary time column; response: primary time column followed by the requested parameters in the order they occurred in the original, non-subsetted dataset header (not in the order of the subset request)

-The data endpoint descrbied next also takes the `parameters` option, and so behaves the same way as the `info` endpoint in terms of which columns are included in the response.

 ## data